Trump admin. wants to lower number of refugees allowed into country

 The number is significantly lower than the 110,000 President Barack Obama had aimed for in fiscal year 2017.

 The White House and State Department didn’t immediately reply to requests for comment.
-The decision was first reported by the Wall Street Journal Tuesday evening.
+The decision was first reported by The Wall Street Journal on Tuesday evening.

 Immigration advocates say security screenings to enter the United States as a refugee are among the most rigorous for any category of immigrant and many who have already been vetted by the United Nations High Commissioner on Refugees are left waiting years for resettlement.